-- P but the sort of self-disgust goes with it and that winds things down - Int.
-Self-disgust, what do you mean? - P Well the kind of looking (.) looking, looking at pictures of myself (.) over the last 10 years or so as opposed to in other earlier times during the megafit time
+- P ... the self-disgust goes with it and that winds things down - Int.
+Self-disgust, what do you mean? - P Well the...looking at pictures of myself over the last 10 years or so as opposed to in other earlier times during the megafit time [age 63, Motivate]